OpenLocalizationTestOrg/azure-docs-pr-test.es-ES/articles/hdinsight/hdinsight-dotnet-avro-serialization.md

                     Console.WriteLine("Deserializing Sample Data Set...");

-                    //Prepare the stream for deserializing the data buffer.Seek(0, SeekOrigin.Begin);
+                    //Prepare hello stream for deserializing hello data buffer.Seek(0, SeekOrigin.Begin);

                     //Because of SequentialReader<T> constructor signature, an AvroSerializerSettings instance is required
                     //when codec factory is explicitly specified.
-                    //You may comment the line below if you want to use built-in Deflate (see next comment).
+                    //You may comment hello line below if you want toouse built-in Deflate (see next comment).
                     AvroSerializerSettings settings = new AvroSerializerSettings();

-                    //Create a SequentialReader instance for type SensorData, which deserializes all serialized objects from the given stream.
+                    //Create a SequentialReader instance for type SensorData, which deserializes all serialized objects from hello given stream.
-                    //It allows iterating over the deserialized objects because it implements the IEnumerable<T> interface.
+                    //It allows iterating over hello deserialized objects because it implements hello IEnumerable<T> interface.
-                    //Here the custom codec factory is introduced.
+                    //Here hello custom codec factory is introduced.
-                    //For convenience, the next commented code line shows how to use built-in Deflate
+                    //For convenience, hello next commented code line shows how toouse built-in Deflate
                     //(no explicit Codec Factory parameter is required in this case).
-                    //Note that because the sample deals with different IMPLEMENTATIONS of Deflate, built-in and custom codecs are interchangeable
+                    //Note that because hello sample deals with different IMPLEMENTATIONS of Deflate, built-in and custom codecs are interchangeable
                     //in read-write operations.
                     //using (var reader = new SequentialReader<SensorData>(AvroContainer.CreateReader<SensorData>(buffer, true))) using (var reader = new SequentialReader<SensorData>(